Visa and residence permit

 OVERVIEW OF APPLICATION PROCEDURE

 Vrije Universiteit Amsterdam will apply for a visa and/or residence permit when you have been (conditionally) admitted.
 First, you need to confirm your participation in the Exchange programme in VUnet before you can upload your documents in VUnet.
-The visa/residence permit application procedure will open in VUnet on 1 October 2019 for the Spring semester 2019/2020.
+The visa/residence permit application procedure will open in VUnet on 1 April 2020 for the Fall semester 2020/2021.
 Please note that it is not possible to apply for a visa and/or residence permit before 1 October 2019.
-The deadline for completing the visa and/or residence permit application procedure is 1 December.
+The deadline for completing the visa and/or residence permit application procedure is 1 July.
 The application procedure takes approximately 6 to 8 weeks.
 In order to apply for a visa and/or residence permit, you need to upload some documents in VUnet.
 Please check above under the procedure applicable to you, what documents you need to upload and the requirements they need to meet.

 |1 April (first semester)/1 October (second semester)